Graph Neural Networks with Learnable Structural and Positional Representations: Numerical Experiments

 \section{Numerical Experiments}

 We evaluate the proposed MPGNNs\texttt{-LSPE} architecture on the instances of sparse GNNs and Transformer GNNs defined in Section \ref{sec:instances_lspe} (all models are presented in Section \ref{sec:model_eqns_supplementary}), using PyTorch \citep{paszke2019pytorch} and DGL \citep{wang2019deep} on standard molecular benchmarks -- ZINC \citep{irwin2012zinc}, OGBG-MOLTOX21 and OGBG-MOLPCBA \citep{hu2020ogb}.
 ZINC and MOLTOX21 are of medium scale with 12K and 7.8K graphs respectively, whereas MOLPCBA is of large scale with 437.9K graphs.
 These datasets, each having a global graph-level property to be predicted, consist of molecules which are represented as graphs of atoms as nodes and bonds between the atoms as edges.
+Additionally, we evaluate our architecture on three non-molecular graph datasets to show the usefulness of \texttt{LSPE} on any graph domain in general, see Section \ref{sec:experiments_non_molecular} in the supplementary.